Shoulder Pain Treatment in Southlake, Texas

-Common causes of shoulder pain include rotator cuff tendinopathy or tear, labral injury, glenohumeral arthritis, AC joint arthritis, shoulder instability, impingement syndrome, adhesive capsulitis (frozen shoulder), and referred cervical spine-related pain
+Common causes of shoulder pain include rotator cuff pathology, labral injury, glenohumeral arthritis, AC joint arthritis, instability, impingement and referred cervical spine contributions.

 Overhead athletes may also experience cervical strain that contributes to both shoulder symptoms associated headache syndromes